telerik/winforms-docs/chartview/databinding/binding-to-bindinglist.md

 ![chartview-databinding-binding-to-bindinglist 001](images/chartview-databinding-binding-to-bindinglist001.png)

 In order to allow RadChartView to automatically reflect changes in the DataSource, your object should implement the INotifyPropertyChanged interface:
-        #_[C#]_

 {{source=..\SamplesCS\ChartView\DataBinding\ChartViewDataBindingToBindingList.cs region=customClass}}
 {{source=..\SamplesVB\ChartView\DataBinding\ChartViewDataBindingToBindingList.vb region=customClass}}